24. Selected Readings 2015: Handbook on the Economics of Foreign Aid

 Comments (provisional version): "It is a very interesting book which, in our view, deserves a positive impact on real policies addressed to foster international cooperation to development.
 The book includes many interesting tables, graphics thoughts and conclusions in this regard, like the following ones, among others:

 page 87: quantitative estimation of the impact of 7 main channels of foreign aid to development.
-It is interesting to have into account not only ODA but also private, remittances, trade, investment and other ways.
+It is interesting to have into account not only ODA but also private philantropic aid, remittances, trade, investment and other ways.
 Foreign Direct Investment (FDI) and Foreign Trade (FT) have usually a high impact."

-Comment to be completed in next updates in January of 2016.
+Comments to be completed on next updates of year 2017.